 What are the most environmentally friendly materials for model building?

 The most environmentally friendly materials for model building are FSC-certified wood, recycled plastic, biodegradable plastics, and natural alternatives like bamboo and cork.
-These materials have a lower environmental impact than traditional plastics and often offer comparable or better performance.
+These materials have a lower environmental impact than traditional plastics and often offer comparable or superior performance.

 Natural fibers like hemp and flax are used in composite materials that are stronger than traditional plastics.
 These materials are completely biodegradable and have even absorbed CO2 during their growth.